 Cornstarch: The added cornstarch gives the chocolate crinkle cookies their ultra-soft and tender crumb we all love.
 It also helps with the structure of the cookie.

 Cocoa Powder: I use dutch processed cocoa powder in my baking such as Valrhona Cocoa Powder or Cacao Barry Extra Brute.
 The dutch-process cocoa powder creates what some people consider a richer, fudgier flavor in baked goods.
 I don't recommend using natural unsweetened cocoa powder which will create a dry cookie dough.

 Oil: I use grapeseed oil in my baking but a neutral oil such as vegetable oil will work just fine.
 I have not tested this recipe with coconut oil or avocado oil.

 Espresso Powder: Adding espresso powder is optional but it helps to bring out the chocolate flavor.
-Your cookies will not taste like coffee.
+Your chocolate cookies will not taste like coffee.

 How to make Gluten Free Chocolate Crinkle Cookie Dough

-Make sure to use room temperature eggs to make sure they mix together easily with the oil.
+Make sure to use room-temperature eggs to make sure they mix together easily with the oil.
 To get eggs to room temperature quickly, I like to place them in a bowl with warm (not hot water) while weighing out all my other ingredients.